Today's npm package: merge-anything

 One thing to note here is that merge by default will overwrite the arrays.
 To use concatenation for merge, use mergeAndConcatenation

-See it in action here: runkit.com/pankaj/merge-anything
+See it in action here: https://runkit.com/pankaj/merge-anything

 Stay tuned for tomorrow's package of the Day.